English literature: Old English literature (449–1066)

 Two Old English poems from the late 10th century are The Wanderer and The Seafarer.
-Both have a religious theme, and Richard Marsden describes The Seafarer as "an exhortatory and didactic poem, in which the miseries of winter seafaring are used as a metaphor for the challenge faced by the committed Christian [...]".
+Both have a religious theme, and Marsden describes The Seafarer as "an exhortatory and didactic poem, in which the miseries of winter seafaring are used as a metaphor for the challenge faced by the committed Christian".

 Classical antiquity was not forgotten in Anglo-Saxon England, and several Old English poems are adaptations of late classical philosophical texts.
-The longest is King Alfred's (849–899) 9th-century translation of Boethius' Consolation of Philosophy.
+The longest is King Alfred's 9th-century translation of Boethius' Consolation of Philosophy.
+In addition, the famous Ecclesiastical History of the English People (Latin: Historia ecclesiastica gentis Anglorum), written by Bede in Latin in about AD 731 was translated into Old English sometime between the end of the ninth century and about 930.